gabyru12/Connect4_MCTS_UCB/README.md

 ## Project Structure
 - game.py: Entry point for the game
-- meta.py: Meta data and specification for the game and the AI
 - mcts.py: Algorithm that implements the Monte Carlo Tree Search
 - ConnectState.py: Implementation of the rules and board to play Connect4